sgi-demos/sgi-demos/README.md

 - Electropaint, Cedit, any other IRIS GL demos I can find

 To do:
+- Rudimentary context for each demo: name, author, year (as text in lower corner)
 - More demos, _all the demos_.
 WIP: IRIS GL, TBD: OpenGL, GLUT, Inventor, Performer
 - GPU rendering via WebGL
 - Run GL demo in its own WASM worker, to avoid slicing up the code for SDL's event loop